m-charchit/Stackover-Flow-Clone/README.md

 ```bash
 'sqlite:///test.db'
 ```
-Follow the comments in the function page. comment and uncomment the regions according to the comments.

 <br>3.
 Start the app using `python app.py` The app will start on `localhost:5000`.
 You can change it on app.py.
 Visit this link to see the website [localhost:5000](localhost:5000)

 Note - The app is still under development.
 So you may see some bugs.